 Learn to laugh at yourself and celebrate your determination.
 You made it that far with the little resources at your disposal.
 Go ahead a try again.

-You can always consult a therapist if you feel your anxiety is beyond your control.
-A counseling psychologist has the resources, expertise, and experience to treat severe anxiety.
+You can always consult a therapist or doctor if you feel your anxiety is beyond your control.
+Counseling therapist has the resources, expertise, and experience to treat severe anxiety.

-At Isha Health, we use ketamine-assisted psychotherapy to treat anxiety disorder.
+At Isha Health, we use ketamine therapy to treat anxiety disorder.
 Ketamine administered in low doses enables the brain to respond to interventions given during therapy.
-Click here to find out more about our counselling program.
+Click here to find out more about our treatment program.
 Book a medical free consult with Our medical specialists.